gustybear/website_academic/content/project/facility/wcl/index.md

 ---
-title: "Wireless and Cybersecurity Laboratory"
+title: "Wireless and Cybersecurity Laboratory (WCL)"
 date: "2018-05-03T18:13:12-10:00"

 # Tags: can be used for filtering projects.